splatsdotcom/splatkit/blender_extension/README.md

 ## Installation

 ### As Extension (Blender 4.2+)
-1. Build the extension using `blender --command extension build` (see Building section below)
-2. Install from the Extensions platform, or
-3. Install from disk: **Edit > Preferences > Extensions > Install from Disk**
+1. Install from disk: **Edit > Preferences > Extensions > Install from Disk**
+2. Installation from the Extensions platform is coming soon,

 ### Legacy Installation (Blender < 4.2)
-Use the "Install legacy Add-on" button in User Preferences.
+Use the "Install legacy Add-on" button in User Preferences, using the `splats.py` file.

 ## Usage